tom171296/BlogNet/_drafts/2021-05-12-BuildingAnIntegrationPlatformBasedOnAnOpenStandard.md

 header:
     overlay_image: /assets/images/2021/HashicorpVault/blogheader.jpg
     teaser: /assets/images/2021/HashicorpVault/blogheader.jpg
-tagline: In this blog I will tell you all about QPID dispatch routers and how we build an integration platfrom based on it.
+tagline: Building a decentralized integration platform based on AMQP 1.0
 published: false
 categories: [Integration, Open standard]
 tags: [Apache, QPID dispatch, AMQP 1.0]
 ---

 Every large enterprise has the same problem.
 There are a lot of applications that need to communicate with eachother.
 But how do you do that when there is more than one cloud in which your applications are running.
 In this blog I will tell you about how you can build an **mesh based** integration platform that is based on the open standard **AMQP 1.0** and is able to connect different (cloud) environments together.

+**HET PROBLEEM** **iets met centralized integration platform**

 # The vision
 NOG VERWERKEN: